 Modern Workspace: Deliver communications services, including Microsoft 365, Microsoft Teams, and Box, in as little as five business days based on globally-common templates.

 Secure Remote Working: Deliver cloud-based virtual desktop services in as little as five business days.
-Since no data resides on thin-client devices used to access the virtual desktop, the risk of information leakage due to the device's loss or theft is avoided.
+Since no data resides on thin-client devices used to access the virtual desktop, this avoids the risk of information leakage due to the device's loss or theft.

 Zero Trust Network: Providing a zero-trust2 network environment as a cloud service with the flexibility to scale up or down, reducing reliance on VPNs.
 This makes it possible to respond quickly to urgent line reinforcement requests, such as additional personnel and cooperation with external parties.